mpv-player/mpv/DOCS/man/input.rst

     ``input.conf`` file (except that using the section syntax in it is not allowed), including the need to separate bindings with a newline character.

+    If the ``contents`` parameter is an empty string, the section is removed.

     The section with the name ``default`` is the normal input section.

     In general, input sections have to be enabled with the ``enable-section``